-The project area is where the project activities for construction of the mobile COVID-19 hospital will be performed is located in urban area of Municipality of XXX, precisely in central hospital (NAME of the HOSPITAL) in the City of XXX.
+The project area is where the project activities for construction of the mobile COVID-19 hospital or repurposing of the Health Care Facilities (reconstruction) will be performed is located in urban area of Municipality of XXX, precisely in central hospital (NAME of the HOSPITAL) in the City of XXX.

-The construction of the mobile COVID-19 hospital will be performed on part of the parcel within the hospital in the City of XXX.
+The construction of the mobile COVID-19 hospital or repurposing of the Health Care Facilities (reconstruction) will be performed on part of the parcel within the hospital in the City of XXX.